Pedal the Coconut CoastKaua‘i

 When finished, the pathway will cover 16 miles from AHUKINI (near the Lihu‘e Airport) to ANAHOLA.
-A cluster of vendors have cropped up along “Ke Ala Hele Makalae”—the path’s official name—making it easy to rent a bike, grab lunch or shop at an outdoor market.
+A cluster of vendors has cropped up along “KE ALA HELE MAKALAE” (Hawaiian for “The Path that goes by the Coast”), making it easy to rent a bike, grab lunch or shop at an outdoor market.

 Various vendors will rent bikes by the hour, half day, full day or weekly.
-There also are bikes for kids, as well as trailers for younger children.
+There also are bikes for kids and trailers for younger children.

 • Coconut Coasters (808) 822-7368